seanherron/crispy-forms-foundation/README.rst

 Layout items
 ************

-For now there is only three layout items dedicated to Foundation (Row, RowFluid, Column), other embedded items are cloned from the **uni_form** layout items from `django-crispy-forms`_.
+For now there are only two layout items dedicated to Foundation (Row and Column), other embedded items are cloned from the **uni_form** layout items from `django-crispy-forms`_.

 Row
 ---